ADP Pro v3 All The Panels

 Dodge & Burn

-The Dodge & Burn Panel combines the power of dodging and burning with luminosity masks to give you complete tonal control.
+The Dodge & Burn Panel combines the power of dodging and burning with a luminosity mask to give you complete tonal control.
 It provides three methods of dodging and burning:

 - Transparent Layer: allowing standard dodging and burning, but you can also use colour, to make your images richer.